MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick-start/lift-shift-to-containers.md

 ### Infrastructure Roles on Windows Server

 Windows Server infrastructure roles primarily handle functions closer to the operating system (for example, AD, DHCP, and File Server).
-As such they are not available to running containers.
+As such they aren't available to running containers.
 Therefore, applications needing these roles will always be difficult to containerize.

 There are some gray areas.
 For example, some features such as DNS may work on Windows containers even though they're not really intended to be used in containers.
-Other infrastructure roles are simply removed from the base container image and cannot be installed, such as Active Directory, DHCP, and others.
+Other infrastructure roles are simply removed from the base container image and can't be installed, such as Active Directory, DHCP, and others.

 ### Active Directory (AD)

 Active Directory was released more than twenty years ago along Windows 2000 Server.
 It uses a mechanism in which each device or user is represented by an object stored in its database.
 This relationship is tightly coupled, and objects are kept in the database even if the actual user or device is no longer in play.
 That approach for Active Directory directly contradicts the ephemeral nature of containers, which are expected to be either short-lived or deleted when turned off.
-Maintaining this one-to-one relationship with Active Directory is not ideal for those scenarios.
+Maintaining this one-to-one relationship with Active Directory isn't ideal for those scenarios.

 For that reason, Windows containers cannot be domain-joined.
-As an effect of that, you cannot run Active Directory Domain Services as an infrastructure role on Windows containers.
+As an effect of that, you can't run Active Directory Domain Services as an infrastructure role on Windows containers.
 You can run the PowerShell module for managing Domain Controllers remotely inside a Windows container.

-For applications running on Windows containers that are Active Directory dependent, you can use Group Managed Service Accounts (gMSA), which will be explained further.
+For applications running on Windows containers that are Active Directory dependent, use Group Managed Service Accounts (gMSA), which will be explained further.

 ### Apps using .NET Framework version 2.0 or older